ziweizhao1993/ziweizhao1993.github.io/README.md

 Participated in data collection for Ego4D dataset at Indiana University.
 [CVPR2022 Oral](https://arxiv.org/abs/2110.07058)

 ### Explainable AI in Deep Learning and Case-based Reasoning
 Designed multiple prototype models for combining deep learning and case-based reasoning to enhance system accuracy and explainability.
-Publications are listed below.
+Publications are listed below.-->

 ## All Publications